CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 You will be able to give your objects a hierarchy in your scene, allowing another way of controlling your pieces (Unique Video Reference: 18_CP_CBC)

+# 19 Introduction To Empties

+In this video (objectives)…

+Introducing the concept of an empty.
+An empty is a null object, and has no geometry.
+They can be used as a handle to control objects.
+Used as a parent object for a group of objects.
+Many other uses.
+Keeping It Lean

+Append the bishop into our chess scene.
+Check everything is right proportion wise.
+Start filling up our board, creating the white pawns.
+Link duplicate our bishop and pawns.
+Managing our models in this scene.

+After watching (learning outcomes)…

+You will understand what empties are and a few uses for them.

+(Unique Video Reference: 19_CP_CBC)

+# 20 QT Better Viewport Control

+In this video (objectives)…

+Great for working around more complex scenes.
+We're changing the user preferences.
+Demonstrate both zoom to mouse and rotate around selection.
+Other view options available.
+View Options

+View>View Selected (Number Pad .)
+View Dolly: Ctrl + Shift + Middle-Mouse / Ctrl+ Shift + +/-.
+Walk/Fly Mode: Shift + `.

+After watching (learning outcomes)…

+You will have much better control of the 3D Editor.

+(Unique Video Reference: 20_CP_CBC)

 # Managing Your Chess Scene Assets

 In this video (objectives)…